Codium-ai/docs/docs/releases/index.md

 ### Codiumate
 #### VSCode
-- An update goers here
+- An update goers here if no update remove the section

 #### JetBrains
-- An update goers here
+- An update goers here if no update remove the section

 ### AlphaCodium
-- An update goers here
+- An update goers here if no update remove the section

+---

 ## Jan 17, 2024
 ### PR-Agent